- 1 How does diabetes affect your teeth and Gums?

 The case of worsening diabetic conditions

 It has already gotten mentioned that patients with high blood sugar run the risk of plaque in the teeth.
 This plaque hardens into tartar in the mouth.
 The tartar collects above the gum line.
 This condition is known as gingivitis which is the first stage of periodontitis.
-This is the kind of infection that can last a long time, and the ability of your body to fight the infection gets gradually reduced.
-The end result is the falling out of the teeth.
+This is the kind of infection that can last a long time, and the ability of your body to fight the disease gets gradually reduced.
+The result is the falling out of the teeth.

-Are dental implants safe for diabetics?
+Are dental implants safe for people with diabetes?

 Many people tend to hold off dental implants due to the fact of high diabetes.
 Studies suggest that dental implants are safe for the patients with diabetes.
 Researchers have seen that the implants in the patients with diabetes did not fail even after a year.
 This is the proof that elevated blood sugars have no direct relation with implants.
 In fact, in some of the cases of high blood sugar, the implants become a necessity as the tooth problems worsen to that effect.